Ali7040/Ali7040/README.md

 Software Engineer
 -----------------

 I am a Computer Science student pursuing a Bachelor's degree.
-As a front-end web developer, I have hands-on experience with React, HTML, CSS, JavaScript, TypeScript, Python, and C++ technologies.
+As a front-end web developer, I have hands-on experience with Angular, React, HTML, CSS, JavaScript, TypeScript, Python, and C++ technologies.
 I have actively contributed to open-source projects.
 My interests extend to machine learning and data science, and I am passionate about solving programming challenges in these domains.
 I am seeking opportunities to transition from frontend web development to engaging in meaningful projects related to data science and machine learning.

 * 🌍  I'm based in Pakistan
 * 🖥️  See my portfolio at [MyPortfolio](https://ali-hiader.netlify.app/)